parhamdehghani/parhamdehghani/README.md

 **Churn Prediction AI Agent (churn-prediction-ai-agent)**

-An end-to-end MLOps system that proactively identifies and acts on customer churn risk using a predictive model and an intelligent AI agent.
-This project demonstrates a full lifecycle approach to machine learning, from large-scale data engineering to automated deployment and intelligent action.
-When a customer is flagged as high-risk, an AI agent automatically investigates and creates a detailed task for the retention team.
+Designing, building, and deploying a scalable end-to-end MLOps system.
+This system will use a predictive churn model trained on the large dataset WSDM-KKBox and a generative AI agent to diagnose churn risk and automate the creation of a detailed task in a project management system, triggering a human-led retention workflow.

 ### Key Features